 7. Designate Device-free Zones

 Having specific areas where you don’t use electronic devices can reduce the temptation to screens.
-This can be common places such as the dining room or living room.
-Let these areas be spots for conversations, relaxation, and shared activities with loved ones without the distraction of screens.
+These can be common places, such as the dining room or living room.
+You must let these areas be spots for conversations, relaxation, and shared activities with loved ones without the distraction of screens.

 8. Explore a New Hobby

-To fill the gap between screen-based activities, seek out creative hobbies like knitting, photography, yoga, or gardening.
+Try to get out of your screens.
+To fill the gap, you can start new hobbies like knitting, photography, yoga, or gardening.

 These would help break the monotony of sitting in front of a screen for hours.
-It also improves your overall mood and energy.
+Plus, you will see improvements in your overall mood and energy.
 If you prefer group activities, you can consider playing a team sport or joining a book club to develop offline connections with people.

 9. Skip Screen Time During Meals